esteban-dosztal/scroll.io/README.md

 # scroll.io

-This module allow share the same document and events scroll between all connected users.
+This module allows to share the same document and events scroll between all connected users.

 ## install